rust-lang/rfcs/text/0000-century-of-the-self-type.md

 The solution to object safety and resolving the vtable has not been implemented yet (whereas the non-object safe version is already available on nightly).

+## Raw pointers

+There is one kind of pointer which is not covered by this RFC: the raw pointer types.
+This is because they do not implement `Deref`.
+We would prefer to handle raw pointer receivers, using a special built in feature, rather than a library based solution.
+Working out the rules around raw pointer receivers (especially as they may relate to object safety) is outside the scope of this RFC, so they're not included here.